SCoRE Sets: A Versatile Framework for Simultaneous Inference: Discussion

-So what are the advantages of SCoPE sets over hypothesis testing?
-First and foremost SCoPE sets break with the dogma of phrasing research questions in terms of statistical hypotheses.
-They emphasize what really matters: a quantifiable observable $\mu$ and what can be concluded from an experiment about preimages which are relevant for the researcher.
-Secondly, they clearly state the oracle limiting distributions for many $\alpha$-FWER controlling tests and thereby disclose the actual target of a multiple test.
-Moreover, SCoPE sets together with insignificance values (Appendix \ref{scn:iidApplication}) are a more informative and objective reduction of data.
-This is similar to the fact that in a parametric model with parameter space $\Theta$ confidence sets, if available, are always a less subjective reduction of the data than just reporting the results of a single hypothesis test for some $\theta_0 \in\Theta$.
-Mathematically, this is crystal-clear because the confidence set obtained from a family of point hypothesis tests on $\mathbf{H}_0:~\theta = \theta_0$ vs. $\mathbf{H}_1:~\theta \neq \theta_0$ contains all $\theta_0 \in \Theta$ such that the observation falls into the acceptance region of the test on $\theta_0$.
-Thus, a confidence set reports all $\theta_0$ which cannot be rejected by the data (\cite[Thm 3.5.1]{Lehmann:2005testing}) and not just the results of a single test chosen by the researcher.
+So what are the advantages of SCoRE sets over hypothesis testing?
+First and foremost SCoRE sets break with the dogma of phrasing research questions in terms of statistical hypotheses.
+They emphasize what really matters: a quantifiable observable $\mu$ and what can be concluded from an experiment about the uncertainty of preimages of $\mu$ which are relevant for the researcher.
+Secondly, they allowed us to derive the oracle limiting distributions for the canonical hypotheses tests derived from a ULT that control the FWER in the strong sense at level $\alpha$ and thereby disclose the actual target of such multiple tests.
+Thirdly, the natural interpretation of SCoRE sets, nicely presented\footnote{The description actually corresponds to the inclusion statement from this article and not to the inclusion statement from \cite{Sommerfeld:2018CoPE} that was used to generate the figure.} for $\cA=\cB = \{c\}$ in Fig.1 of \cite{Bowring:2019}, is closer to the interpretation of confidence intervals and therefore hopefully does cause less confusion among students, practitioners and experts than the interpretation of tests and $p$-values.